beos33/noxasense/docs/api.md

 ## Deployment

-- Deployed via Vercel inside `apps/api` folder.
+- Deployed via Vercel inside `apps/api` folder
-- Uses API file routing to expose `/api/track`.
+- Uses API file routing to expose `/api/track`
-- Works without extra `vercel.json` configuration.
+- Works without extra `vercel.json` configuration

 ## Notes

-- No validation or rate limiting included (yet).
+- No validation or rate limiting included (yet)
+- For production, consider adding:
+  - Schema validation for session and pageview data
+  - Rate limiting per application_id
+  - RLS policies in Supabase
-- For production, consider adding schema validation, RLS policies, and error logging with monitoring tools.
+  - Error logging with monitoring tools
-- Each session should be tied to an `application_id` for multi-app support.
+- Each session is tied to an `application_id` for multi-app support
+- Pageviews are linked to sessions via `session_id`